-We are committed to treating you fairly.
+WCB is committed to treating you fairly.
 Our Code of Rights and Conduct tells you how we hold ourselves accountable in our interactions with you.
-If you feel you were treated unfairly—either in how you were treated or from a process perspective—we’re here to help resolve the issue.
+If you feel you were treated unfairly—either from a behavioural or process perspective—there are supports in place to help resolve the issue.

-Note: If your concern is with a claim or account decision and you want the decision to be reviewed/changed, please submit a request for decision review.
+Note: If your concern is with a claim or account decision and you want the decision to be reviewed or changed, please submit a request for decision review.

 It is important your concerns are resolved at the earliest opportunity; often service concerns can be resolved through collaborative conversation.
 The decision maker and management team will work to address your service concerns before the Fair Process Review Centre (FPRC) begins a formal fairness review.

 - If you have a concern, please contact the decision maker to talk it through.

 - If you are unable to resolve your concerns with the decision maker, ask to speak with their supervisor.

 - If you are unable to resolve your concern with the supervisor, please speak with the manager.
 The manager will work with you and your claim owner (for workers) or account team (for employers).

 - If you are unable to resolve your service concerns with the supervisor and manager, you may request a formal fairness review.